Koopman-Assisted Reinforcement Learning: Conclusion and Discussion

-We would like to thank Stefan Klus who contributed code for the double-well system, edits to old drafts, and many insightful conversations about continuous-time stochastic dynamical systems.
-SLB acknowledges support from the National Science Foundation AI Institute in Dynamic Systems (grant number 2112085) and from the Army Research Office (ARO W911NF-19-1-0045). ~\\ ~\\ The raw logs of all experiments are available in a dedicated HuggingFace Dataset: \href{https://huggingface.co/datasets/dynamicslab/KoopmanRL}{huggingface.co/datasets/dynamicslab/KoopmanRL}.
+\ack{ We would like to thank Stefan Klus who contributed code for the double-well system, edits to old drafts, and many insightful conversations about continuous-time stochastic dynamical systems.
+SLB acknowledges support from the Boeing Company, the National Science Foundation AI Institute in Dynamic Systems (grant number 2112085) and from the Army Research Office (ARO W911NF-19-1-0045). }